Nursing Programs in Dallas, TX

 Post-Master's Certificate Programs

 Nurses often reach a point in their careers where they wish to specialize.
-Certificate programs, which often have their own certification exam, are an efficient, cost-effective way for nurses to take a deep dive in an area of study.
-Texas Christian University outside of Dallas, Texas offers several different certs for nurses with graduate degrees.
-The university’s Clinical Nurse Specialist (CNS) or Family Nurse Practitioner Certificate, either in Adult-Gerontology or Pediatric, prepares nurses to treat and diagnose patients’ illnesses and have maximum impact on patient care.
+Certificate programs, which usually have certification exams, are an efficient, cost-effective way for nurses to dive deeply into an area of study.
+Texas Christian University, outside of Dallas, Texas, offers several different certifications for nurses with graduate degrees.
+The university’s Clinical Nurse Specialist (CNS) or Family Nurse Practitioner Certificate, either in Adult-Gerontology or Pediatric, prepares nurses to treat and diagnose patients’ illnesses and significantly impact patient care.

 Find out more about Texas Post-Master's Certificate Programs.